-Configuring "ip route 0.0.0.0 Null 0" will result in the route showing up multiple times in the routing table.
-[CSCdi05754]

-If routers utilizing secondary addresses are inconsistent about the primary address, routing updates are not generated correctly.
-[CSCdi05942]

-The router will reload if the interface subcommand bandwidth is set to zero.
-[CSCdi05964]

-show rif could cause a router to crash when the rif cache is getting updated.
+- The router will reload if the interface subcommand bandwidth is set to zero.
+[CSCdi05964] - show rif could cause a router to crash when the RIF cache is getting updated.
 This fix resolves the problem.
-[CSCdi06016]

-Router has problems netbooting when there are multiple paths to the remote tftp server.
-[CSCdi06088]

-When bridging is enabled, SNAP encapsulated packets will be bridged even when the relevant routing protocols are enabled.
+[CSCdi06016] - The router has problems netbooting when there are multiple paths to the remote TFTP server.
+[CSCdi06088] - When bridging is enabled, SNAP encapsulated packets will be bridged even when the relevant routing protocols are enabled.
 Bridge filters may be used to constrain the propagation of this traffic by SAP, but no solution is available for receiving or routing these packets.
-[CSCdi06109]

-RIP, HELLO, and IGRP advertisements being broadcast on unnumbered serial links will not advertise the major network number of the associated numbered interface.
-[CSCdi06205]

-CSCdi05488 caused the router to not send complete RIP updates to explicitly configured RIP neighbors.
-[CSCdi06285]

-The router software decrements the reset counter after some internally generated interface resets, e.g. after the "mac-address" command has been issued.
+[CSCdi06109] - The router software decrements the reset counter after some internally generated interface resets, e.g. after the mac-address command has been issued.
 There is no check to see if the reset counter is zero before decrementing it, thus it is possible to decrement the counter to a negative value.
 Because the value is always displayed as an unsigned positive number, it shows up as a number near 4294967295.
-[CSCdi06490]

-It is possible for the router to reload in the show controller token command.
-This can only happen if a CSC-R16 or CSC-R16M token ring card is in the reset state.
-[CSCdi06681]

-In a Spanning Tree environment for bridging some transitions from Forwarding to Blocking wouldn't work correctly.
-This could result in inconsistent Spanning Tree state with possible network outages resulting.
-[CSCdi06689]

-If split horizon is disabled and the interface is numbered, the router should not accept IGRP, RIP, or HELLO routing updates from other hosts on that interface but not on the subnets configured on that interface.
-[CSCdi06885]

-If a SMT frame comes in on the FDDI the wrong thing happened and we would lose buffers.
-[CSCdi07080]

-Multicast Fddi packets that did not have a UI (0x03) control field would not get bridged at all.
-[CSCdi07107]

-In a bridge environment ARP entries can be heard for a given node on either a FDDI or an Ethernet.
-If the node is on FDDI we should keep it there but due to a bug we will hear it on Ethernet later and force it to change which causes communications to not take place.
-[CSCdi07139]

-When configured to encapsulate vines packets with a snap header, the router currently uses the header AAAA.0300.0000.0BAD.
+[CSCdi06490] - In a spanning-tree environment for bridging, some transitions from Forwarding to Blocking wouldn't work correctly.
+This could result in inconsistent spanning-tree state with possible network outages resulting.
+[CSCdi06689] - If a SMT frame comes in on the FDDI, the wrong thing happened and we would lose buffers.
+[CSCdi07080] - Multicast FDDI packets that did not have a UI (0x03) control field would not get bridged at all.
+[CSCdi07107] - In a bridge environment, ARP entries can be heard for a given node on either an FDDI or an Ethernet.
+If the node is on FDDI, we should keep it there but due to a bug we will hear it on Ethernet later and force it to change which causes communications to not take place.
+[CSCdi07139] - When configured to encapsulate VINES packets with a SNAP header, the router currently uses the header AAAA.0300.0000.0BAD.
 This fix changes the code to use the proper header of AAAA.0300.0000.80C4.
-[CSCdi07196]

-In a pure bridged envrionment (ie IP is being bridged rather than routed), under different topologies other nodes would sometimes not be able to communicate directly to the cisco Router/Bridge.
+[CSCdi07196] - In a pure bridged environment (i.e., IP is being bridged rather than routed), under different topologies other nodes would sometimes not be able to communicate directly to the Cisco router.
 This includes SNMP and Telnet traffic.
-This makes the Router/Bridge effectively unmanageable.
-[CSCdi07417]

-When routing IP in conjunction with transparent bridging, 802.3 SNAP encapsulated IP will be bridged rather than routed.
+This makes the router effectively unmanageable.
+[CSCdi07417] - When routing IP in conjunction with transparent bridging, 802.3 SNAP encapsulated IP will be bridged rather than routed.
 Cisco Systems expects to resolve this problem in a future release.
-[CSCdi07495]

-In a bridged environment there were a number of bugs that would cause various failures.
-This included not garbage collecting bridge table entries at the proper time as well as some corner cases in the Spanning Tree transitions.
-[CSCdi07532]
+[CSCdi07495] - In a bridged environment there were a number of bugs that would cause various failures.
+This included not garbage collecting bridge table entries at the proper time as well as some corner cases in the spanning-tree transitions.
+[CSCdi07532] - When there is a single fiber break or the neighbor station sends constant halt line state (HLS), system CPU utilization will reach 100 percent.

-In very rare circumstances, EGP can cause a router to reload if another process attempts to clear the IP routing table while an EGP update is being processed.
-[CSCdi07587]

-When there is a single fiber break or the neighbor station sends constant halt line state(HLS), system CPU utilization will reach 100%.
 [CSCdi07682]